Information about NSO 2019 will be updated on this website in 2019.

 About the CC Position

-In the spring and summer, Community Coordinators will work approximately 2-5 hours/week, at the discretion of the center or program, planning for their NSO programs and preparing their summer communication.
-CCs must stay in regular contact with NSO staff over the summer to complete logistical arrangements, submit work orders, answer questions, make decisions, and adjust plans as necessary.
-Typically, responsibilities in the spring and summer may include:
+In the spring and summer, Community Coordinators will work approximately 2-5 hours per week on event/budget planning and preparing summer communications.
+CCs must stay in frequent contact with NSO staff over the summer to adjust and finalize plans, address logistical needs, answer questions, and make decisions as necessary.
+Typical CC responsibilities include:

-- attend a required CC training session with NSO staff (dates TBD)
+- attend a required CC training session with NSO staff in mid/late May

-- meet with center/program staff to outline NSO programs
+- meet with center/program staff to discuss NSO programs

-- plan and communicate budget and logistical needs for all events to NSO staff
+- plan and communicate event ideas and financial needs to NSO staff

 - prepare summer communications for new students

-In autumn, CCs must return to campus on Friday, September 16, and should expect to work full-time from that date through the end of NSO on Sunday, September 25.
-During this time CCs will facilitate meetings to organize community programs, implement logistical plans outlined in the spring and summer, assist with other aspects of general NSO preparations, and continue to work with their designated community until all NSO and post-NSO events have concluded.
-A final report of the CC’s efforts and recommendations for future years is due to NSO staff no later than October 31, 2016.
+In the fall, CCs must return early to campus on Friday, September 14, and should expect to work through the end of NSO on Sunday, September 23.
+During this time CCs will manage prep tasks with COVs, assemble materials and supplies, attend/facilitate planning meetings, assist with general NSO preparations (eg, dorm decorations), implement events, and continue to work with their designated community team until all NSO and post-NSO events have concluded.
+A final report with event summaries, recommendations, and reflections is due to NSO staff by October 31.

 For questions about a specific CC position, please contact the center or program with which you would like to work.
-For questions about NSO more generally, please contact :
+For questions about NSO more generally, please contact Niles Wilson in UAR at firstname.lastname@example.org.